catalinstefanoiu/Empire-s-Edge/README.md

 initializeGame(): Sets up the initial game state, including player resources and the game board. buildCity(): Allows players to build cities if they have enough resources.
 Updates the board and resource counts accordingly. gameLoop(): Continuously updates the game state and calls the enemyAction() function to manage the enemy's moves.
-## enemycontroller.js
-This file manages the AI opponent's actions and resource allocation.

 ## Key features: